 Snickers has aligned itself with meal replacement bars (or staving off “hanger”) as much as it has with candy bars.
 Snickers satisfies.

 Marketers are often swayed to chasing the next big thing — “Look, squirrel!”
-Gut-checking marketing campaign ideas by looking for clear ties back to customer needs helps prevent these fleeting flights of fancy.
+Gut-checking marketing campaign ideas by looking for clear ties back to the customer problem (or job) being solved can stop these flights of fancy.

 To assess the merits of a particular marketing campaign, ask the following Jobs to Be Done-related questions:

-- How well does the marketing campaign clarify how the nature of the product aligns with the need the product is being hired for?
+- How well does the marketing campaign clarify the alignment of what the product does to the need the product is being hired for?

 - What are the objectives of the marketing campaign (e.g. awareness, consideration, purchase)?
 How do those objectives support the alignment of the product with the job it’s being hired to do?